derrickburns/generalized-kmeans-clustering/README.md

 #### Weighted Vectors

-The Spark MLLIB 1.2 clusterer operations on unweighted vectors.
+The Spark MLLIB 1.2 clusterer operates on unweighted vectors.
 This clusterer operates on weighted vectors.
 Use these ```WeightedVector``` companion object to construct weighted vectors.

 ```scala